buley/dash/README.md

 > store.create

 Every store record must have a key by which it can be identified.
+This is, in effect, an index.
 When creating an object store it's possible to provide a "key path" from which IDB can source it's key.
 If no key path is provided on object store creation, then a key must be specified with each addition. (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#idl-def-IDBCursorWithValueSync#widl-IDBObjectStoreSync-keyPath)

 > store.show